Travel Security in Israel

 How safe is it?

 Stability has never been a strong point in Israel.
 In his book "Return to the Desert", Author David Praill estimates that over the last 4000 years the parcel of land now know as Israel "has suffered an invasion or undesired incursion once every 40 years".
-However, with both Egypt and Jordan committed to peace and ongoing talks with Syria, the present situation is as favourable to tourism as it has been almost any time in this century or the previous one.
+However, with both Egypt and Jordan committed to peace, the present situation is as favourable to tourism as it has been almost any time in this century or the previous one.

 Israel is not nearly as dangerous as the accumulated impact of suicide bombing and assassination headlines might suggest.
 The violence, which indisputably does afflict the country, has almost exclusively involved the local population, and popular tourist areas have almost never been targeted.
 The Palestinians are in no way hostile to foreign visitors (although they may be a little cool to anybody blatantly Jewish), and, especially outside of Jerusalem, you'll find them courteous and welcoming.
 The vast majority of people are just trying to get on with their lives.
 It's only an extremely small percentage of people that make things difficult for everyone else (and they're mainly politicians).